• Home

 • This recipe freezes beautifully for up to 3 months.
 Thaw overnight in the fridge and reheat gently on the stovetop.

-• Use frozen spinach instead of fresh if it’s cheaper—just thaw it and squeeze out the water first.
+• USpinachen spinach instead of fresh if it’s cheaper—thaw it and squeeze out the water first.

 • Buy dried chickpeas in bulk and cook a big batch yourself for even more savings (though it adds time).

-• Leftover curry makes excellent wrap filling or a topping for baked potatoes the next day.
+• Leftover curry makes an excellent wrap filling or a topping for baked potatoes the next day.

 Frequently Asked Questions